HaohuaFeng/CSE676_project/readme.md

 Based on Round 1 and Round 2, we know `DCNN_v5_Adam_[RAF(aug12)]` can perform better.

 However, the above comparison is based on validation accuracy.
 If we compare the best test accuracy in 60 epochs, we can find that `dcnn_v6_Adam_[RAF(aug12)]` performs the best.
-Since test accuracy better reflects the model's performance on unseen data (## todo: why?), a more reliable indicator of real-world performance than validation accuracy, we decide to use `dcnn_v6_Adam_[RAF(aug12)]` as our best model.
+Since test accuracy more accurately represents the model's performance on unseen data—owing to the fact that the validation set is smaller and may not fully capture real-world scenarios—we have chosen `dcnn_v6_Adam_[RAF(aug12)]` as our best model.

 The below graph is "DCNN & CustomizeSNN Model Best Test Accuracy in 60 Epoch":
 <br>